Network Protocols: From Specification to Practice

 - Software or Tool: Custom Protocol

-- Main Book: RFC 2119 (“Key words for use in RFCs”)
+- Main Book: RFC 2119 / RFC 8174

 What you’ll build: A complete protocol specification in RFC format for a real problem, plus a reference implementation.
-Examples: a file synchronization protocol, a distributed lock service protocol, or a real-time collaboration protocol.

 Core challenges you’ll face:

-- Requirements analysis (what problem are you solving?) → maps to protocol purpose
+- Requirements analysis -> protocol purpose

-- Message format design (efficient, parseable, extensible) → maps to encoding decisions
+- Message format design -> encoding decisions

-- State machine design (what states, what transitions?) → maps to protocol behavior
+- State machine design -> protocol behavior

-- Writing clear spec (unambiguous, testable) → maps to technical writing
+- Writing clear spec -> technical writing

 Key Concepts:

-- IETF Process: RFC 2026 - “The Internet Standards Process”
+- IETF Process: RFC 2026

 Real world outcome: